shorepine/tulipcc/README.md

 # Tulip Creative Computer

-This a repository for the Tulip Creative Computer (aka Tulip, aka Tulip CC, aka Tulip4).
+Welcome to the Tulip Creative Computer (aka Tulip, aka Tulip CC, aka Tulip4).

-Tulip is a self contained computer, with a display and keyboard and sound.
+Tulip is a self contained portable computer, with a display and keyboard and sound.
 It boots directly into a Python prompt.
 It is not a shell based on another operating system.
 Every byte of RAM, every cycle of the CPU is dedicated to your code, the display and music.

-The idea behind Tulip is a portable creative terminal.
-Without distractions or complications, you are able to dive right into making something.
+Tulip is a portable creative terminal.
+You can dive right into making something without distractions or complications.

 You can use Tulip to make music, write code, make art, games, or just write.
-It does not have a web browser or social media, although it can connect to a network in a slow fashion.
+It does not have a web browser, although it can connect to a network in a slow fashion.

 You can build your own Tulip for about $25 plus the cost of a display and USB keyboard.

 The hardware for revision 4 of Tulip is based on the ESP32-S3 dual core microcontroller running at 240MHz.
+This single inexpensive chip can support all of Tulip's functionality at low power use.

-The display is a 10.1" 1024 x 600 color LCD.
+The display is a 10.1" 1024 x 600 RGB dot clock color LCD.

 The synth makes sound with a full featured 64-voice synthesizer over I2S, we use a powered mono amplifier breakout to a speaker.
 You can use headphones or other connectors instead.

+I've been working on Tulip on and off for years over many hardware iterations and hope that someone out there finds it as fun as I have, either making things with Tulip or working on Tulip itself.
+I'd love feedback, your own Tulip experiments or pull requests for the base system.

 Tulip rev 4 supports:
 - 8.5MB of RAM
 - 8MB flash storage, as a filesystem accesible in Python
-- The Alles 64-voice synthesizer engine, locally.
-You can also control an Alles mesh.
+- The [Alles](https://github.com/bwhitman/alles) 64-voice synthesizer engine running locally or as a control for an Alles mesh.
-- Text frame buffer layer, 128 x 50, with 16 colors, inverse, bold, underline
+- Text frame buffer layer, 128 x 50, with ANSI support for 16 colors, inverse, bold, underline
 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
 - A 1280x750 background frame buffer to draw arbitrary bitmaps to, which can scroll horizontally / vertically
-- WiFi via Python sockets / curl / etc
+- WiFi, access http via Python requests or TCP / UDP sockets
 - Adjustable display clock, defaults to 24 MHz / 30 FPS.
 - 256 colors, can be set to 65535 with a hit to FPS
-- Can load PNGs from disk to set sprites or background from code
+- Can load PNGs from disk to set sprites or background, or generate bitmap data from code
 - Built in code and text editor
 - USB keyboard support
 - 500mA power usage including display, at medium display brightness, can last for hours on USB battery pack

-Tulip's "OS" is heavily based on the great work of Micropython, which a lot of changes and additions to support the Python REPL on screen and integrated into the display system.
+Tulip's "OS" is heavily based on the great work of Micropython, which a lot of changes and additions to support the Python REPL on screen and integrated into the display and sound system.
 Most of our code is in the ports/esp32/ directory.

-Changes and features very welcome via pull request.

 ## Usage